Actuarial Science

 Further information can be found on the Actuarial Society of South Africa’s study path information page.

-University of Stellenbosch Actuarial Programme
+Stellenbosch University Actuarial Programme

 The B.Com.
 (Actuarial Science) degree is structured as follows: